JanHolger/pure-java-parser/README.md

 - Native and Abstract Methods
 - Enums
 - Interfaces
-- new
 - Type casting
 - Generic type definition for classes and methods
-- Anonymous extending
+- Instance and static initializers